CrackTech-BD/.github/profile/README.md

 ## 🧠 About Us

-CrackTech Limited is a leading EdTech company revolutionizing competitive exam preparation in Bangladesh since 2016.
-Guided by our motto _"Innovation, not Imitation"_, we deliver high-quality virtual exam platforms, study tools, and expert-guided learning experiences for millions of students and job seekers.
+CrackTech Limited is a leading Tech company revolutionizing competitive exam preparation in Bangladesh since 2016.
+Guided by our motto _"Ingenuity is the key to excellence!"_, we deliver high-quality virtual exam platforms, study tools, and expert-guided learning experiences for millions of students and job seekers.

 ---